aalkann/Voice-Command-Parser/README.md

 Here I try to demonstrate how to use java, kafka and docker to process a stream of voice data.

-We use AssemblyAI library to convert auido data from byte array to text
+We use AssemblyAI library to convert auido data from byte array to text (You should change the API key inside SpechToTextClient.java.
+Existing one won't work)

 **NOTE**: Translate service are just mock classes. and Google Cloud Translation API can be used instead of mock class.